Shadowphax/terraform-hpc-basic/README.md

 3. Download the relevant Terraform plugins and  template engines. </br>
 `terraform init`</br>

-4. Download the ansible roles.
+4. Download the ansible roles.</br>
 `git submodule update --init --recursive`

 5. Execute the `plan` to verify the creation of infrastructure. </br>